-This course gives the student an opportunity to develop competencies in preparation and principles of design and fitting of wigs and hairpieces.
+Course Description: This course gives the student an opportunity to develop competencies in preparation and principles of design and fitting of wigs and hairpieces.

-CTE S ndards and Benchmarks 20.0 Identify and prepare hairpieces, wigs and hair attachments.
-Identify and analyze spheres and dimensional shapes using vis Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client r student will be able to: 20.01 Determine and identify the geometric shapes of artificial hair, including wigs and hairpieces.
+CTE S Standards and Benchmarks 19.0 Identify and prepare hairpieces, wigs and hair attachments.
+Identify and analyze spheres and dimensional shapes visualization.
+Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing hanikin or client.
+Communicate an understanding of factors that influence the determination of strategies necessary individual client needsThe student will be able to: 19.01 Determine and identify the geometric shapes of artificial hair, including wigs and hairpieces.
 Calculate the relationships of color theory and its chemical make-up necessary to achieve the desired result.
-0.02 Measure client's head form as it relates to the similarity and proportionality of the individual wig or hairpiece.
-0.03 Cleanse and cut artificial hair utilizing chemical theory and practical application necessary to achieve the desired result.
-0.04 Secure and intertwine artificial hair to the scalp or hair using chemical bonding compound or by interlocking with a needle or ho to achieve the desired style. ok 0.05 Demonstrate ability to create hairstyles by incorporating, attaching and blending hairpieces into the desired hairstyle.
+19.02 Measure client's head form as it relates to the similarity and proportionality of the individual wig or hairpiece.
+19.03 Cleanse and cut artificial hair utilizing chemical theory and practical application necessary to achieve the desired result.
+19.04 Secure and intertwine artificial hair to the scalp or hair using chemical bonding compound or by interlocking with a needle or hook to achieve the desired style.

-This course is designed to provide competencies in permanent waving/ reconstruction curl/chemical relaxing.
+Course Description: This course is designed to provide competencies in permanent waving/ reconstruction curl/chemical relaxing.
 Instruction in analyzing the hair, selection of approximate solutions and implements are also provided.

-CTE S Standards and Benchmarks 21.0 Identify and perform permanent waving/reconstruction and curl/chemical relaxing.
+CTE S Standards and Benchmarks 20.0 Identify and perform permanent waving/reconstruction and curl/chemical relaxing.
 Identify the proper chemical to be prescribed and understand the way chemicals affect the hair shaft and skin.
-Be able to demonstrate proper procedure and application of chemicals.
-The student will be able to: 21.01 Analyze scalp and hair for skin or hair disease or disorders to avoid adverse reaction and determine that proper chemical for the client.
-21.02 Select appropriate solution and strength, by measuring and mixing, according to hair texture and desired results.
-21.03 Demonstrate knowledge of chemical and physical changes.
-21.04 Demonstrate knowledge of possible adverse chemical reactions to the skin.
+Be able to demonstrate proper procedure and application of chemicalsThe student will be able to: 20.01 Analyze scalp and hair for skin or hair disease or disorders to avoid adverse reaction and determine that proper chemical for the client.
+20.02 Select appropriate solution and strength, by measuring and mixing, according to hair texture and desired results.
+20.03 Demonstrate knowledge of chemical and physical changes.
+20.04 Demonstrate knowledge of possible adverse chemical reactions to the skin.
 Apply a protective barrier cream to avoid client injury.
-21.05 Apply the proper chemicals required for a re-arranger or chemical relaxer to achieve desired result.
-21.06 Demonstrate knowledge of the chemical reaction of chemical relaxer, reconstructive curl, and smoothing treatments to determine the necessary processing time.
-21.07 Read, analyze and perform rinsing or shampooing as per manufacturer's instructions to avoid adverse chemical reactions.
-21.08 Demonstrate knowledge of the proper selection of rods and wrapping techniques to achieve desired results.
-21.09 Demonstrate the ability to apply the processing solution for the appropriate time and perform test curl.
-21.10 Demonstrate the ability to rinse, blot, shampoo, and/or neutralize all chemical solutions.
-21.11 Demonstrate the ability to remove rods and apply knowledge of chemicals to condition, normalize and style hair to the desired result and to record the results.
-21.12 Demonstrate chemical knowledge and application of in leave-in treatments and record the results.
+20.05 Apply the proper chemicals required for a rearranger or chemical relaxer to achieve desired result.
+20.06 Demonstrate knowledge of the chemical reaction of chemical relaxer or reconstructive curl to determine the necessary processing time.
+20.07 Read, analyze and perform rinsing or shampooing as per manufacturer's instructions to avoid adverse chemical reactions.
+20.08 Demonstrate knowledge of the proper selection of rods and wrapping techniques to achieve desired results.
+20.09 Demonstrate the ability to apply the processing solution for the appropriate time and perform test curl.
+20.10 Demonstrate the ability to rinse, blot, shampoo, and/or neutralize all chemical solutions.
+20.11 Demonstrate the ability to remove rods and apply knowledge of chemicals to condition, normalize and style hair to the desired result and to record the results.
+20.12 Demonstrate chemical knowledge and application of in leave-in treatments and record the results.